bbarr/bbarr.github.io/writing/gizmo-private-llm.md

 ### The naive first effort

 So I started by simply passing the CSV content along with the user's prompt (such as, "What was my biggest expense?") to the model for answering.
 Well that didn't work so well.
-Smaller models come with smaller context windows and even a small list of transactions with cause it to explode and throw a "context overflow" error.
+Smaller models come with smaller context windows and even a small list of transactions will cause it to explode and throw a "context overflow" error.
 *We will have to be cleverer than this.*

 ### Use the code, Luke